Call Now Request FREE consultation - 1866-758-4529

 Brake Lag in Big Rigs

 Professional truck drivers must factor in brake lag distance when allowing a safe cushion between themselves and other traffic.
 Break lag is defined as the time it takes for the break signal to make it to all the wheels of the big rig.
 This is roughly 3 /4th of a second.
 Break lag distances to find the number of feet that the truck travels before the brakes actually engage.
+The braking distance issue in big rigs leads to many rear-end truck accidents.

 When adding the size of the truck with the brake lag distance, professional drivers have to ensure a greater safety cushion in order to avoid an unnecessary accident than would be expected from an average driver.